CastXML/pygccxml/docs/documentation.rst

 You can find more details in the Makefile about this command.
 It will checkout to the gh-pages branch, build the documentation, update the html files in the documentation folder.
-Then it will commit the changes and push it automatically to origin/gh-pages.
+Then it will automatically commit the changes.
+You will then have time to review the changes and push them to origin/gh-pages.

 This script was setup and adapted from here: http://blog.nikhilism.com/2012/08/automatic-github-pages-generation-from.html